Skip to Content

 4. Spray the chamomile-lemon solution into your hair from roots to tips.

-5. For best results, let it dry under the sun.
-Sunlight bleaches melanin in the hair and hastens the lightening process.
+5. For best results, let it dry under the sun up to 20minutes.
+Sunlight bleaches melanin in the hair and accelerates the lightening process.

 6. Once your hair is dry, rinse the chamomile spray off with water.
-Be sure to use a conditioner as the lemon juice can make your hair dry and brittle
+Always follow with a deep conditioning treatment, as UV rays combined with acid can severely dehydrate the hair.

 Is Chamomile Hair Lightening Effective for All?